-This may be taken prior to admittance to the concentration and is typically completed before senior year.
+The Gateway Course may be taken prior to admittance to the concentration and is typically completed before senior year.

 IDP 132: Designing Your Path

 In consultation with your adviser, you must choose four classes from among the many courses offered within the Five Colleges that connect with your concentration focus.
 Courses must span at least two of the three divisions: humanities; social sciences and history; and natural sciences and engineering.
-Normally, it is expected that you will take at least two of the core courses in semesters after admittance to the concentration.
+It is expected that you will take at least two of the core courses in semesters after admittance to the concentration.

 ENX 301: Environmental Concentration Capstone

-This seminar course brings concentrators together as a cohort to engage in a community and team-based capstone project.
+This senior seminar course brings concentrators together as a cohort to engage in a community and team-based capstone project.
 It is designed to complement the core courses students take for their focus by providing a deeper experience.